 Moving Your Character

-Once you have mastered the tutorial, you will of course be able to wander around freely either by clicking at some place at the game window you want your character to go to or use the arrow keys.
-Walk around for a little while and a second tutorial hint will appear explaining how to move your character by left-clicking on a mark on your automap.
+Once you have mastered the tutorial, you will of course be able to wander around freely either by clicking at some place at the game window, using the arrow keys or by left-clicking on your automap.
 Some NPCs will mark important points on your automap if you ask them to.
 However, you can also add own marks to the automap, e.g. to remember the entrance to your favourite dungeon, to find a special NPC or to mark the way to your own house.